Data Acquisition: Scraping the Web

 Although you can learn how to use CSS Selectors by hand, we will use a shortcut by installing the Selector Gadget for Chrome.

 Yes, you must have the Chrome web browser installed to do this!
 You “teach” the Selector Gadget which data you are interested in on a web page, and it will show you the CSS Selector for this data.
-We will eventually use this selector in R.
+We will eventually use this selector in R

 First watch the Selector Gadget video and install the Chrome Extension.

 Head over to the Macalester Registrar’s Fall 2021 class schedule.
 Click the selector gadget icon in the top right corner of Chrome (you may need to click on the puzzle piece and then the pin icon next to the Selector).
 As you mouse over the webpage, different parts will be highlighted in orange.
-Click on the first course number, AMST 194-01.
-You’ll notice that the Selector Gadget information in the lower right describes what you clicked on:
+Click on the first course number, AMST 194-01

 Scroll through the page to verify that only the information you intend (the course number) is selected.
-The selector panel shows the CSS selector (.class-schedule-course-number) and the number of matches for that CSS selector (763).
+The selector panel shows the CSS selector (.class-schedule-course-number

-Now that we have the selector for the course number, let’s find the selector for the days of the week.
-Clear the selector by clicking the “Clear” button on the result pane, and then click the MWF under days for AMST 194-01.
+.
 You will notice that the selector was too broad and highlighted information we don’t want.
 You need to teach Selector Gadget a correct selector by clicking the information you don’t want to turn it red.
-Once this is done, you should have 763 matches and a CSS selector of .class-schedule-course-title+ .class-schedule-label.
+Once this is done, you should have 763 matches and a CSS selector of .class-schedule-course-title+ .class-schedule-label

 Exercise 14.8 Repeat the process above to find the correct selectors for the following fields.
 Make sure that each matches 763 results:

-1. Course Number
+- Course Number

-2. Course Name
+- Course Name

-3. Day
+- Day

-4. Time
+- Time

-5. Room
+- Room

-6. Instructor
+- Instructor

-7. Avail. / Max
+- Avail. / Max

-Retrieving Data Using rvest and CSS Selector
+Retrieving Data Using rvest

-Now that we have identified CSS selectors for the information we need, let’s fetch the data in R. We will be using the rvest package, which retrieves information from a webpage and turns it into R data tables:
+Now that we have identified CSS selectors for the information we need, let’s fetch the data in R

-fall2021 <- read_html("https://www.macalester.edu/registrar/schedules/2021fall/class-schedule")
+<- read_html("https://www.macalester.edu/registrar/schedules/2021fall/class-schedule") fall2021

 Once the webpage is loaded, we can retrieve data using the CSS selectors we specified earlier.
 The following code retrieves the course numbers and names as a vector: